microsoft/ODBC-Specification/ODBC 4.0.md

 ## 3.4 String Format

 A new SQLCHAR\*-valued descriptor field, `SQL_DESC_MIME_TYPE`, is added to \[ALL\] descriptors to specify the format of a field or parameter whose `SQL_DESC_TYPE` specifies a string or binary type.
-The value of this descriptor field is the mime type of the data (i.e., application/json, application/xml,…).
+The value of this descriptor field is the mime type of the data (i.e., application/json, application/xml,…), or an empty string if the field or parameter is not a string or binary type, or if the format is not known.

 ## 3.5 Schema Inference